cortesi/ra/docs/spec.md

 Terms that don't appear in the index are filtered out.
 The top N terms by score are combined into a boosted OR query.

-Context patterns from configuration are surfaced by `ra inspect ctx` but are not yet incorporated into generated queries.
+Context rules from configuration are used to inject additional terms, limit search to specific trees, and auto-include files in results.

 ## CLI Commands